noahowsh/puckcast/web/README.md

 ### Automated refresh (GitHub Actions)

 `.github/workflows/update-predictions.yml` runs every morning (11:00 UTC) and on manual dispatch.
-It installs the Python stack, runs `python scripts/refresh_site_data.py`, commits the refreshed `todaysPredictions.json` + `currentStandings.json`, and pushes back to `main` using the built-in `GITHUB_TOKEN`.
+It installs the Python stack, runs `python scripts/refresh_site_data.py`, commits the refreshed `todaysPredictions.json`, `currentStandings.json`, and `goaliePulse.json`, and pushes back to `main` using the built-in `GITHUB_TOKEN`.

 - If there are no JSON changes (e.g., NHL off day) the workflow skips the commit
 - Tweak the cron or add more steps if you introduce variant models or artifacts